theshaikasad/blind-assist/README.md

 > 👁️ "Eyes might fail.
 This never will."
 A smart, AI-powered assistive system designed for visually impaired users.
 It provides real-time object detection, proximity alerts, and voice-based scene descriptions using just a webcam and speaker/headphones.

-Team Project by
+Team Project by:

-@revant10
+- Shaik Mohammed Asad (theshaikasad)
-@theshaikasad
+- Revant Thakkar (revant10)
 ---

 ## 🔍 Features